IDEAsLab-Materials-Informatics/.github/profile/README.md

 ### Materials Informatics @ IDEAs Lab (IIT Ropar)
-This organization page hosts the materials informatics programs developed at IDEAs Lab (https://ideaslab.iitrpr.ac.in/)
+This organization page hosts repositories with materials informatics programs developed at IDEAs Lab (https://ideaslab.iitrpr.ac.in/).
+The scope comprises:
+	a) a

 Indian Institute of Technology (IIT) Ropar